t-liu/nz-gas-emissions-api/README.md

-### New Zealand Gas Emissions API
+### WIP: New Zealand Gas Emissions API

+Work in progress.
 This project is to illustrate an application programming interface (API) developed using Python + the Flask micro web framework.
 The API fetches data from a MySQL database that is hosted on AWS RDS.
 Additionally, this API can be containerized with the associated Dockerfile in the project repo.

 Create a virtualenv: `python3 -m venv venv`